Seven Wells: Neighbourhoods

 Sowcarpet, Mannadi, George Town, Vannarapettai, Tondiarpet, and Vallalar Nagar are some of the important neighbourhoods in Seven Wells.

 Transport

 Road transport

 Seven Wells is served by a lot of bus services operated by Metropolitan Transport Corporation, Chennai.

 Rail transport

 Basin Bridge railway station is the nearby railway station to Seven Wells.

 Vallalar house

-Ramalinga Adigal alias Vallalar, who is better known for his contribution to spirituality and Tamil literature, lived 150 years ago in Veerasamy Pillai street in Seven Wells.
+Ramalinga Swamigal alias Vallalar, who is better known for his contribution to spirituality and Tamil literature, lived 150 years ago in Veerasamy Pillai street in Seven Wells.